dracula/powershell/README.md

 1. Step 3 from the theme installation was not followed; it's a requirement for the way that the windows console properties save settings.
 1. The shortcut used to apply the theme was different from shortcut used to open the console.
     - The windows console stores its font / color settings in per-shortcut.
 You can see / delete the special cases in the registry.
-Go to `\HKEY_CURRENT_USER\Console\` and delete the subkeys so the default is used.
+Go to `\HKEY_CURRENT_USER\Console\` and delete the subkeys so the default values in the `Console` key are used.

 ### What's that crazy cmd.exe prompt string?